 How to Apply for Nursing

 Admission to the Nursing AAS Degree Program at MVCC is a competitive and time-sensitive process.
-In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their Nursing studies.
-Students should review the Nursing Essential Functions prior to applying.
+The following are the requirements to apply for the nursing program.
+Applicants are encouraged to carefully review the Essential Functions (see section 5) prior to applying.

 - Minimum high school average of 85 OR a current overall college grade point average (GPA) of 2.85.

-- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in an MVCC MA045, MA050, MA108, MA 115, or comparable mathematics course taken within five years.
+- Math: An SAT math score of 500 or higher OR an ACT math score of 19 or higher OR an appropriate math placement test score OR a letter grade of “C” or better in an MVCC MA045, MA050, MA090, MA091, MA108, MA115, or a comparable mathematics course taken within five years at another college.

-- Chemistry: High School Chemistry with a lab with a final grade of 70 or higher taken within five years OR a grade of “C” or better in CH091 & CH092 or CH131 taken within five years.
+- Chemistry: High school chemistry with a lab and a final numerical grade of 70 or higher taken within seven years OR a grade of “C” or better in CH091 and CH092, OR CH111 and CH112 OR CH131 taken within seven years.

 Prerequisites can be taken at other colleges.
 Consult the Associate Dean of Nursing Office to find out if those classes meet the minimum criteria.

-IMPORTANT NOTE: Applicants may have no more than one repeat (F, D or W) in any of the above prerequisite college courses within five years of applying to the Nursing Program.
+- Applicants may have no more than one repeat, as a result of an F- failure, W- withdrawal or “D” grade in any of the above prerequisite courses within five years of applying to the nursing program.

-Any student who has been unsuccessful in two nursing courses or the same nursing course twice at MVCC or another college/nursing program will not be eligible for admission to the Nursing Program.
+- Applicants who have been unsuccessful in two nursing courses or the same nursing course twice at MVCC or another college/nursing program are ineligible to apply to the MVCC nursing program.

-All prospective students must also complete the following steps to officially apply for admission to the Nursing Program.
+All prospective students must complete the following steps to officially apply for admission to the nursing program:

-Step 1a: New to MVCC students, submit: A completed MVCC college admission application to the college Admissions Office by March 1, including all official college or high school transcripts, and a separate Nursing Program application.
 OUTSIDE OF THE UNITED STATES: Request a professional education credential evaluation report from an evaluation service [such as World Education Services (www.wes.org)].
-Please request that an official copy of the report be sent to Mohawk Valley Community College.
+Please request that an official copy of the report be sent to Mohawk Valley Community College, Office of Admissions.

-Step 1b: New to MVCC students: Complete the MVCC placement test prior to March 1.
-In order to be considered for admission into the Nursing Program, candidates must complete the MVCC Placement Test and receive an eligible score on the math portion that will allow the student to enroll in MA108 or MA110.
-Students may be exempt from taking certain portions of the placement test based on the college’s “Placement Testing Exemption Policy," which can be found at www.mvcc.edu/placement-testing-exemption-policy.
+Step 1b: Students who are new to MVCC must complete the MVCC Placement Test prior to March 1st.
+In order to be considered for admission into the nursing program, candidates must complete the MVCC Placement Test and receive an eligible score on the math portion that will allow the student to enroll in MA108 or MA110.
+Students may be exempt from taking certain portions of the placement test based on the college’s “Placement Testing Exemption Policy” which can be found at: www.mvcc.edu/placement-testing-exemption-policy.

-Step 2: The appropriate ATI TEAS V and/or STEP test scores are required by the application deadlines.
-Applicants must register and pay for the ATI TEAS V test, see the following link for information and dates offered. http://www.mvcc.edu/placement-testing1/teas-exam-information
+Step 2: The appropriate ATI TEAS V test scores are required by the application deadlines.
+Applicants must register and pay for the ATI TEAS V test.
+See the following link on the MVCC How to Apply for Nursing webpage for information and testing dates: http://www.mvcc.edu/placement-testing1/teas-exam-information

-LPN applicants are required to take the LPN ATI STEP exam before submitting their application, see the following link on the MVCC webpage for STEP test dates: www.atitesting.com/ati_next_gen/customecom/BrowseSessions.aspx?stf=10&ssf=34&stype=6&city=Utica
+LPN applicants are required to take the ATI TEAS V test before submitting their application.
+See the following link on the MVCC How to Apply for Nursing webpage for ATI TEAS V test dates: http://www.mvcc.edu/placement-testing1/teas-exam-information

-Applicants must take the indicated ATI TEAS V and/or STEP within two years of application date, 2 times only.
-We require a minimum adjusted individualized score on the TEAS V test of 58.7 to be considered for the program.
+Applicants must take the indicated ATI TEAS V within two years of the application date, 2 times only.
+We require a minimum adjusted individualized total score on the TEAS V test of 58.7 to be considered for the program.

-Step 3: After taking the TEAS V and/or STEP test, contact the Advisement Center (315) 731-5710 to schedule an appointment with the assigned Healthcare Careers Advisor to continue the Nursing Program application process.
+Step 3: After taking the TEAS V test, if you are a new student; contact the Admissions office at (315) 792-5354.
+If you are a current student, contact the Advisement Center at (315) 731-5710 to schedule an appointment with an assigned Healthcare Career Advisor to continue the nursing program application process.

-Applicants must submit a completed Nursing Program application to the Advisement Office by appointment before the appropriate deadline.
+Applicants must submit a completed Nursing Program Application to the Advisement Office before the appropriate deadline.
 Include any additional significant information that you would like the Application Review Committee to consider.

 Note to international candidates: See the webpage link http://www.mvcc.edu/international-admissions/admissions-requirements for information.

-If you require disability accommodations during any part of the application process, please contact the disability office at 315-792-5644 or at email@example.com to discuss your needs.
+If you require disability accommodations during any part of the application process, please contact the Disability Services Office at (315)792-5644 or email firstname.lastname@example.org to discuss your needs.

 The MVCC Application Review Committee reviews applicants.

-Applicants who have met all application requirements, and taken the required ATI TEAS V and/or ATI STEP test within 2 years of application due date, will be considered for admission.
+Applicants who have met all application requirements, and who have taken the required ATI TEAS V test within 2 years of the application due date, will be considered for admission.

-- Admission to MVCC will require a completed college application for admission to be submitted to the Admissions Office no later than March 1.
+- Admission to the MVCC nursing program will require a completed college application for admission to be submitted to the Admissions Office no later than March 1.

-- Nursing Program Application deadline for new applicants is March 1.
+- The nursing program application deadline for new applicants is March1.
 Applications must be submitted to the Advisement Office by appointment no later than March 1.

 - Any applications received after March 1 will be considered on a space-available basis.

 We require a minimum adjusted individualized total score on the TEAS V test of 58.7 to be considered for the program.
 TEAS scores will determine the applicant’s ranking for admission.
-The MVCC Application Review Committee will meet after March 1.
-At that time, on a space-available basis, the committee may review and accept applicants with the required TEAS V score whose cumulative GPA is below 2.85 or high school average of 85, until the program is full.
+The MVCC Application Review Committee will meet after March 1st.
+At that time, on a space-available basis, the committee may review and accept applicants with the required TEAS V score whose cumulative GPA is below 2.85, or a high school average of 85, until the program is full.

 All decisions of the Application Review Committee are final.
-Students not accepted initially may reapply to the Nursing Program one time only.
+Students not accepted initially may reapply to the MVCC nursing program one time only.